Difference Between Tea Party and John Birch Society

 3. The Tea Party does not have a national leader.
 The John Birch Society has a President, and his name is Martin Ohlson.

-4. The Tea Party’s leanings are more towards the economy of the country, whereas the John Birch Society is concerned with the country’s both social and economic aspects.
+4. The Tea Party’s leanings are more towards the country’s economy, whereas the John Birch Society is concerned with the country’s social and economic aspects.

 5. The Tea Party’s name has been derived from ‘Boston Tea Party.
 The John Birch Society has been named after its founder.